 - Residential street in Eccles, Manchester – £15.00

 - Residential street in Glasgow – £51.00

-Extra care should, therefore, be taken if you intend to fill the skip with bricks and hardcore or earth (especially when wet).
+You should take extra care if you intend to fill the skip with bricks and hardcore or earth (especially when wet).
 We suggest you contact your hire company if this is the case.

 As a general rule of thumb; skips up to 8sq yards can be filled to the top with heavy items such as bricks and earth.
-Larger skips should only be partially filled with such heavy items, the remaining space can be filled with less heavy items.
+You should only partially fill larger skips with such heavy items; the remaining space should be filled with less heavy items.

-- up 8 sq yard skip – full load of heavy items
+- up to 8 sq yard skip – full load of heavy items

 - up to 12 sq yard skip – 40% heavy items and 60% lighter items